systemd/mkosi/mkosi.md

   won't be installed even if found inside the image, kernel-install won't be executed, no unified kernel images will be generated and no ESP partition will be added to the image if the disk output format is used.

+`UseSubvolumes=`, `--use-subvolumes=`

+: Takes a boolean or `auto`.
+Enables or disables use of btrfs subvolumes for directory tree outputs.
+If enabled, mkosi will create the root directory as a btrfs subvolume and use btrfs subvolume snapshots where possible to copy base or cached trees which is much faster than doing a recursive copy.
+If explicitly enabled and `btrfs` is not installed or subvolumes cannot be created, an error is raised.
+If `auto`, missing `btrfs` or failures to create subvolumes are ignored.

 `KernelCommandLine=`, `--kernel-command-line=`